 The HMIC inspection of Surrey’s custody in late 2021 congratulated the scheme and the Force on their close and beneficial relationship and strong oversight, noting “the force is open to external scrutiny, and the independent custody visitors (ICVs) have good access to the suites and visit each site weekly.
 Custody staff respond quickly to any problems raised and this is monitored by the chief inspector and the ICV scheme manager”.

-Most Surrey’s special constables are integrated within Neighbourhood Policing Teams and Safer Neighbourhood Teams, providing valuable support to help ensure their communities are safe and feel safe.
-In addition to these core roles, special constables also volunteer in specialist areas such as roads policing, drone piloting and public order; opportunities to specialise in new areas are being explored.
+Most special constables are integrated within Neighbourhood Policing Teams and Safer Neighbourhood Teams, providing valuable support to help ensure their communities are safe and feel safe.
+In addition to these core roles, special constables also volunteer in specialist areas such as roads policing, drone piloting, public order and professional standards.

 Police Support Volunteers